 Keep in mind your campsite might not have a shower.
 Mine didn’t.
 But I promise you will survive.

 Book your campsite well in advance especially in the summer months.
 The best camping spots on Vancouver Island quickly sell out.
 So don’t delay!

-What Do I Need to Bring when Camping on Vancouver Island
+What to Bring when Camping on Vancouver Island

 Fortunately, camping on Vancouver Island is fairly easy in the sense that if you forget something, you can always buy it in Tofino or Victoria without too much hassle.
 After all, you’re not isolated in the middle of nowhere.
 Still, it pays off to pack well ahead of time.

 Don’t forget to pack a headlamp when you’re camping on Vancouver Island.
 The pitch blackness of night is no joke.
 Far from it, actually.
 If you’re positive you’ll wander the campsite a night, then you might want to invest a step further and check out LuminoLite’s Ultra Bright CREE LED Headlamp for your trip.
 You won’t get lost with that light on your head!